datopian/markdownbased/content/guides/add-a-simple-md-page.md

 If you are planning to link to other pages from this page, embedding images and other interlinking actions, we recommend doing this locally in Obsidian, a Markdown editor.
 For how to do this you can view [this guide](details to be added)

+Remember, the content of the web pages in these How to's are written in Markdown.
+If you are unfamiliar with Markdown, check out [this short guide](https://flowershow.app/docs/syntax) on available syntax elements.

 ## Steps

 ### Step 1  : Create the new page